APSIMInitiative/ApsimX/Docs/content/Usage/Cloud/Azure/UploadAFile.md

 **1. Generate/Obtain storage credentials**

 For your Batch account you will require a name, a URL and a key.
 For your storage account you will need a name and a key.
-These details will be saved to ApsimNG.Properties.Settings.Default each time they are updated, but for the first time, they may be loaded from a .lic plain text file:
+These details will be saved to `ApsimNG.Properties.Settings.Default` each time they are updated, but for the first time, they may be loaded from a .lic plain text file:

 ![Azure licence file format](/images/Usage.AzureLicenceFileFormat.png)

 **2. Generate a reference to the storage account**

-Instantiate an object of type WindowsAzure.Storage.Auth.CloudStorageAccount, passing in a WindowsAzure.Storage.Auth.StorageCredentials object initialised with credentials obtained in the previous step.
+Instantiate an object of type `WindowsAzure.Storage.Auth.CloudStorageAccount`, passing in a `WindowsAzure.Storage.Auth.StorageCredentials` object initialised with credentials obtained in the previous step.

-**3. Create a WindowsAzure.Storage.Blob.CloudBlobClient.**
+**3. Create a cloud blob client.**

 This is a logical representation of the Azure blob storage associated with an account.
-It is created via the CloudStorageAccount.CreateCloudBlobClient() method.
+It is created via the `CloudStorageAccount.CreateCloudBlobClient()` method.

 **4. Generate a reference to the correct cloud storage container**

 The Azure cloud storage is divided into logical containers (application, input, output, etc.).
 Each file must be uploaded into the appropriate container.
-To generate this reference, use the CloudBlobClient.GetContainerReference() method, passing in the appropriate container name.
+To generate this reference, use the `CloudBlobClient.GetContainerReference()` method, passing in the appropriate container name.

 An example of these steps is given below: